syncfusion-content/uwp-docs/uwp/Calendar/Appearance-and-Styling.md

 ![SfCalendar-img16](SfCalendar-images/SfCalendar-img16.jpeg)

 ## Customizing Day Name Cell

-The template of day names can also be modified using `DayNameCellTemplate` property.
+The template of day names can also be modified using the `DayNameCellTemplate` property.

 {% tabs %}